devgateway/www.developmentgateway.org/_posts/2014-05-27-chad-joins-development-gateways-aid-management-family.md

 created: 1401217249
 old_path: news/chad-joins-development-gateways-aid-management-family
 title: Chad Joins Development Gateway's Aid Management Family
-lede: Development Gateway is delighted to welcome Chad to the global Aid Management Program family.
+excerpt: Development Gateway is delighted to welcome Chad to the global Aid Management Program family.
 Chad marks our 24th AMP country, our 16th African partner government, and another of our 20+ UNDP-supported AMP programs.
 We are looking forward to a productive partnership in the years to come.